Wisconsin School Music Association

 A – Accidentals and Articulations (bowings, accents)

-R – Rhythm (isolate difficult rhythm passages, and subdivide them)
+R – Rhythm (isolate difficult rhythm passages and subdivide them)

 Vocal Auditions